MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/modal.md

   tab, arrow keys or Ctl+tab: |
     Focus visibly moves to any interactive element
   escape: |
-    The modal closes and returns focus to the button that launched it
+    The modal closes, and returns focus to the button that launched it
   space: |
     Any buttons or links are activated on iOS and Android
   enter: |